U.S. Primed for Climate Troubles

 BORENSTEIN: I think there's all sorts of possible tolls.
 But for a while, you say oh my god, this is happening every five minutes.
 And then after a while, oh, it's just another tornado killing just another 10, 15 people.
 There's a history in the US public of being shocked that stuff that happens, and then accepting lots of deaths as normal.
 School shootings.
 COVID.
 You know, it's shocking, it's shocking, and then suddenly, it's part of our daily lives.
 And in many ways, you know, if you think about it, weather disasters have become like that.

 O'NEILL: Well, what kind of progress if any, have we made in preparing for these disasters?

 BORENSTEIN: There are still some good news.
 For example, lightning deaths the last few years have been at record lows.
 It's, you know, 10, 12 deaths a year.
 And in the 50s, and 40s, there were hundreds of deaths a year.
 And that's because of warning and education.
 And you know, everyone now knows if there's lightning, get off the golf course, get out of the water.
 One, people weren't educated in that before.
 And two, the warnings are so much better.
 So we're getting so much better about weather forecasts and warnings.
 The trouble is, there's a disconnect between the warnings out there and how people receive it, and what they do.
 And also, you know, at some point, there's only so much you can do.

-DOERING: Seth Borenstein is a science writer with the Climate and Environment Team at the Associated Press.
-He spoke with Living on Earth’s Aynsley O’Neill.
+O’NEILL: Seth Borenstein is a science writer with the Climate and Environment Team at the Associated Press.

 Living on Earth wants to hear from you!